Raajprajapati/tussle/README.md

 and run command
 ###  `npm install`

-then move do the below steps
+then do the below steps
 ## Available Scripts

 In the project directory, you can run: